 Participants will begin the review looking at the principles first, rather than trying to refashion any existing potential solution options.
 The assessment of these objectives and principles will determine the full scope of the review.

 However, background information for those wishing to review previous material on the subject, it will be made available as part of a reference library, either as documents or links to relevant webpages.
+Regardless of age, any material reviewed within the workgroup will be made available on the 0670 Workgroup webpage.

 Questions from Panel